 Jenn Morissette, Executive Assistant, Media & Communications Coordinator

 Jenn is a transplant from southern Texas along with her husband, Peter (he is a native Montanan).
 She has lived in several states, as well as having briefly lived in Australia and New Zealand.
 Jenn enjoys coffee, art, photography, hiking, nature, reading and spending time with her husband.
-Having worked for her church in Texas, as well as in many businesses, Jenn enjoys serving Christ, the church and community through her experience in media and communications.
+Having worked for her church in Texas, as well as many businesses, Jenn enjoys serving Christ, the church and community through her experience in media and communications.

 Youth & Children’s Ministries Staff